ANZ Bank New Zealand: Organisational structure

 ANZ NZ is wholly owned by Australia and New Zealand Banking Group Limited of Australia via two intermediates; ANZ Holdings (New Zealand) Limited and Pty Funds Limited (incorporated in Australia).
-The major shareholders of Australia and New Zealand Banking Group are BlackRock Inc, The Vanguard Group and Norges Bank Investment Management.
+The major shareholders of Australia and New Zealand Banking Group are BlackRock, The Vanguard Group and Norges Bank Investment Management.

 Subsidiaries

 ANZ NZ has previously owned the Direct Broking brand and UDC Finance.
 In December 2018, Direct Broking was sold to Jarden Securities Limited, however ANZ NZ maintains a strategic alliance with the brand.
-UDC Finance was sold to Shinsei Bank in September 2020 for NZ$794 million.
+UDC Finance was sold to SBI Shinsei Bank in September 2020 for NZ$794 million.
 As of September 2020, ANZ's subsidiaries are: